szczurek-lab/CaClust/README.md

     Example of running CaClust chains on real data from input.zip, which must be unpacked to a directory specified by input_path.
   - run_toy_example.R
     Example of running CaClust on toy_data.rds, extracting cell assignment and clonal profiles, and restarting a model run from checkpoint.

+# Funding

+This work received funding from the Polish National Science Centre SONATA BIS grant No. 2020/38/E/NZ2/00305 and KWF Dutch Cancer Society grant No. 13104.
+M.N. and J.S. are funded by Anillo ATE220016 and Fondecyt 1230298(ANID, Chile).